UnoModding/Canary-PlayTimeLimiter/README.md

 + Please keep all inner classes at the bottom
 + Please don't use star imports

-### Building

-#### Windows

-##### Requirements

-###### Java Development Kit (JDK)

-Download and install the latest version from [Oracle's Java Downloads page](http://www.oracle.com/technetwork/java/javase/downloads/jdk7-downloads-1880260.html).

-###### Apache Maven

-Install Apache Maven via the official [Apache Maven Install Docs](http://maven.apache.org/download.cgi#Installation).

 ### License

 We have released this code under a Creative Commons license.
 In order to use this work, you must share the work under the same license as well as give proper attribution.
-In order to attribute us correctly you must provide a link to this original repository.
+In order to attribute us correctly you must provide a link to the original repository.

 ![CC SA](http://i.creativecommons.org/l/by-sa/3.0/88x31.png)